 Membership of professional institutions

-Osaka Chamber of Commerce and Industry (Yutaka Ozaki, Chairman of Osaka Gas, has been serving as the President of the Osaka Chamber of Commerce and Industry since December 2015)
+Osaka Chamber of Commerce and Industry (Hiroshi Ozaki, Chairman of Osaka Gas, has been serving as the President of the Osaka Chamber of Commerce and Industry since December 2015)

 - ・Kansai Economic Federation